Skip to main content

 Strategies: We will…

-• implement a guided reading program;
+• continue to implement a guided reading program;

 • use Adrienne Gear’s research-based Reading Power Program to provide consistent instruction in reading comprehension strategies Kindergarten to Grade Seven; and